Ex-corporal says government putting sexual assault cases in peril by failing to change the law | CBC News

 "At the end of the day, although I am very sympathetic to the basic argument that it was untenable for the case to remain in the military justice system ... this cannot justify the carte blanche garotte of the accused's right to trial within a reasonable time," he wrote.

-Richardson also found the Crown and defence put the case on the "back burner" for months.
+Richardson also found the Crown and defence put the case on the "back burner" for months and failed to take reasonable steps to try and address delays.
 The Crown has decided not to appeal the judge's decision in Nolet's case.

 Nolet's case is one of the first military sexual assault allegations to reach a conclusion in civilian court since the military started transferring dozens of sexual offence cases to the civilian system in late 2021.